smizell/graphablejson/README.md

 }
 ```

-And the original object would be change to:
+And the original object would be changed to:

 ```js
 {